 When McMillan opened in 1970, the Adult Room was a hub of activity.
 The card catalog and reference collection were there, as was an LP vinyl listening station.
 Students used the Reader's Guide to find magazine articles for homework.
-Almost fifty years later, the large (10,800 square feet) space needs to be repurposed to meet new community needs.
+The building was designed around those services.